-- support of commercialization efforts to expand our sales force along with expanding into new markets, and developing products to enhance performance and address unmet market needs: - · the continued advancement of research and development including clinical study activities; and - · potential expansion needs of our facilities.
+- support of commercialization efforts to expand our sales force along with expanding into new markets, including internationally, and developing products to enhance performance and address unmet market needs; - · the continued advancement of research and development including ongoing clinical studies and related activities; and - potential expansion needs of our facilities, including the lease in Costa Rica for our second manufacturing facility.

-If our available cash balances and anticipated cash flow from operations are insufficient to satisfy our liquidity requirements, we may seek to sell additional common or preferred equity or convertible debt securities, enter into an additional credit facility or another form of third-party funding or seek other debt financing.
+If our available cash balances and anticipated cash flow from operations are insufficient to satisfy our liquidity requirements in the future, we may seek to sell additional common or preferred equity or convertible debt securities, enter into an additional credit facility or another form of third-party funding or seek other debt financing.
 The sale of equity and convertible debt securities may result in dilution to our stockholders and, in the case of preferred equity securities or convertible debt, those securities could provide for rights, preferences or privileges senior to those of our common stock.
 The terms of debt securities issued or borrowings pursuant to a credit agreement could impose significant restrictions on our operations.
 If we raise funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our platform technologies or products or grant licenses on terms that are not favorable to us.
 Additional capital may not be available on reasonable terms, or at all.